ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 * Posting a link to the content in the "what's new" issue in nodejs/ambassadors so that it goes out on the news feed.

-Requests for a retweet or Linkedin repost will be done by the foundation staff without any need for validation based on the request coming from an ambassador.
+Requests for a retweet or LinkedIn repost will be done by the foundation staff without any need for validation based on the request coming from an ambassador.
 These requests can be made through the existing social channel in the OpenJS slack.
 For that reason and for communication purposes and